-In 2021, the Compensation Committee retained Compensia to assist with identifying a group of peer companies within the biotechnology/biopharmaceutical industry with similar identified characteristics to our Company to be used to assess compensation levels for the top senior management positions and non-employee directors.
+In 2022, the Compensation Committee retained Compensia to assist with identifying a group of peer companies within the biotechnology/biopharmaceutical industry with similar identified characteristics to our Company to be used to assess compensation levels for the top senior management positions and non-employee directors.
 Compensia was significantly involved in the process of selecting an appropriate peer group for our Company and in collecting and analyzing compensation data of the companies within our peer group.
-In addition, for some positions, we reviewed other broader market surveys within our industry.
-While we do not establish compensation levels based solely on comparative data, pay practices at other companies are an important factor that are considered in assessing the reasonableness of compensation and ensuring that our compensation practices are competitive in the marketplace.
+The information regarding the compensation practices at other companies is useful in at least two respects.
+First, to assess the competitiveness of our compensation policies and practices in the marketplace, and secondly, to assess the reasonableness and appropriateness of individual executive compensation elements and of our overall executive compensation packages.
+This information is only one of several factors that the Compensation Committee considers, however, in making its decisions with respect to the compensation of our Named Executive Officers.
+In addition, for executive positions, which may not be reported as Named Executive Officers, the Compensation Committee reviewed other broader market surveys within our industry.

-In developing the peer group for 2021, the criteria that were used to identify the peer companies were market capitalization (ranging from \$376 million to \$3.0 billion) and current stage of product development or business activity (at the commercial stage).
-The 19 companies in the peer group for 2021 are listed below.
+In developing the peer group for 2022, the criteria that were used to identify the peer companies were market capitalization (ranging from \$235 million to \$1.3 billion) and current stage of product development or business activity (at the commercial stage).
+The 18 companies in the peer group for 2022 are listed below.

-Agios Pharmaceuticals, Inc.
+Aerie Pharmaceuticals, Inc. G1 Therapeutics, Inc.

+Albireo Pharma, Inc.

-Amicus Therapeutics, Inc.
+ANI Pharmaceuticals, Inc.

 Coherus BioSciences, Inc.

-Corcept Therapeutics Incorporated
+Intercept Pharmaceuticals, Inc.

+Karyopharm Therapeutics, Inc.

+Ocular Therapeutix, Inc.

+Collegium Pharmaceutical, Inc. OptiNose, Inc.

-Enanta Pharmaceuticals, Inc.
+Deciphera Pharmaceuticals, Inc.

 Eagle Pharmaceuticals, Inc.

-Esperion Therapeutics, Inc.

-Insmed Incorporated

-Intercept Pharmaceuticals, Inc.

-Ironwood Pharmaceuticals, Inc.
+Eagle Pharmaceuticals, Inc.